sunitsdk/SanSdkSample/README.md

 - Method 2: Use the Renderer

 ```
-  BaseNativeAd nativeAd;//The BaseNativeAd is obtained from onNativeLoaded（）
+  BaseNativeAd nativeAd;//The BaseNativeAd is obtained from onNativeLoaded()
   ShareItNativeAd midasAd = (ShareItNativeAd) nativeAd;
   SUnitNativeAdRenderer midasAdRenderer = new SUnitNativeAdRenderer(
           new SUnitNativeAdRenderer.SUnitViewBinder.Builder(R.layout.ad_item_layout)